prof-anderson-uc/inline-css/README.md

 - Famous for his giant cheeks, stroller rides, and love of shrimp.

-- The grandfather of my cat Vladimir!
+- The grandfather of Professor Anderson's cat Vladimir!

 You can follow Apollo on Instagram here:
 [@lorettabritishcat](https://www.instagram.com/lorettabritishcat/)